|

 1. StopLights

-In Turkey, the stoplights are a bit different than they are in the States.
+In Turkey, the traffic lights are a bit different than they are in the States.

 They are usually on poles to the side of you instead of above and out in front of you.
 If you get too close to them they will be really hard to see.